GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ```

 **Exercise**.
-Now you can check your knowledge and strengthen your plotting skills by writing code to rebuild the linear regression scaterplot from the previous page.
+Now you can check your knowledge and strengthen your plotting skills by writing code to rebuild the linear regression scatterplot from the previous page.
 When coding, think about the meaning of slope, intercept, observed variance, model variance, residual variance, and the different types of sum of squares.
 {: .notice--success}